jarokaz/mlops-labs/workshops/kfp-caip-sklearn/README.md

 mkdir tmp-workspace
 cd tmp-workspace
 ```
-2. Create the requirements file with the Python packages to install in the custom image
+2. Create a requirements file with the Python packages to install in the custom image
 ```
 cat > requirements.txt << EOF
 kfp==0.2.5